enricop89/nexmo-developer/_documentation/messages/code-snippets/messenger/send-file.md

 meta_title: Send a File message with Facebook Messenger
 ---

-# Send an File Message
+# Send a File Message

 In this code snippet you will see how to send a file message through Facebook Messenger using the Messages API.